durysvit/GooD_Autobackuper/README.md

 Create Google Cloud project:
 1. Create a project on [Google Cloud](https://console.cloud.google.com/projectcreate) — enter project name and ID.
-1. Google Cloud enable API Google­— see [Drive Python API](https://developers.google.com/drive/api/quickstart/python).
+1. Enable the Google Cloud API­— see [Drive Python API](https://developers.google.com/drive/api/quickstart/python).
 1. Configure the OAuth consent screen and add yourself as a test user: in [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent?) enable User Type — External; press "Create".
 1. Add scopes: "auth/drive" and "auth/docs".
 1. You also need to authorize credentials for the desktop application using an OAuth 2.0 client ID.
 The client ID is used to identify a single application to Google OAuth servers.
+Press:
+    1. "API and servises";
+    1. "Credentials";
+    1. "Create credentials";
+    1. "OAuth client ID";
+    1. "Application app";
-Press "API and servises" — "Credentials" — "Create credentials" — "OAuth client ID" — "Application app" — "Desktop app" and enter the name of your OAuth 2.0 client.
+    1. "Desktop app" and enter the name of your OAuth 2.0 client.
 1. Create "credentials.json" — copy the file to the root of the program project.

 ### After starting the program